jontytejaniinfluxer/ScoutTeamMCP/README.md

 6. Restart Claude after making these changes

-If everything is complete you should be able to see the ScoutTeamMCP tool here in the Claude Desktop:
+If everything is correct, you should be able to see the ScoutTeamMCP tool here in Claude Desktop.

 <img width="515" alt="Screenshot 2025-05-09 at 12 25 54 PM" src="https://github.com/user-attachments/assets/c990149f-d1a8-4ea9-8f6b-b00b0b5dba85" />

+## Running
+Enter prompt in Claude Desktop
+> Give me a list of athletes from the Eastern Kentucky basketball team.